Delivery Driver Job Interview Questions

-Also be sure to thoroughly research the company before the interview.
+Also be sure to research the company before the interview thoroughly.
 Know who their customers are, and what products you would be delivering.

 Practice answering the list of questions below, and any other questions you think you might be asked.
 The more you practice, the more confident you will be in the interview.